Aditya-student-01/Aditya-student-01/README.md

 # 💫 About Me:
-I'm Aditya Kumar from EAST CHAMPARAN , BIHAR.<br>Now I'm currently pursing MCA in AI & ML  from Chandigarh University.
-I'm a developer with a keen interest in AI.<br> I love tackling complex problems,<br> learning new technologies, and collaborating with other developers.
+I'm Aditya Kumar from EAST CHAMPARAN , BIHAR.<br>Now I'm currently pursing MCA in AI & ML  from Chandigarh University.<br> I'm a developer with a keen interest in AI.<br> I love tackling complex problems,<br> learning new technologies, and collaborating with other developers.

 🔭 Currently working on AI $ ML<br>
-🌱 Learning AI<br> ]
+🌱 Learning AI<br>
 💡 Interested in AI & ML<br>
 📫 How to reach me:yourajpandit845411@gmail.com<br>
 💻 Tech Stack